PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-11 09:04:15
+Last updated: 2024-04-11 09:04:48
-Random Quote: Missy Cooper: I don't want to die, I've only kissed one boy so far. - Missy Cooper
+Random Quote: I am scared, 'cause I don't know how to fly.
+But you're there at the bottom of the slide to catch me when I fall. - Hannah Baker